Harold Lipton

 Harold Arlen Lipton (born Lipschitz; May 18, 1911 – December 30, 1999) was an American lawyer and basketball executive.
 In the 1970s and 1980s, Lipton co-owned the Seattle SuperSonics, the San Diego Clippers, and the Boston Celtics with Irv Levin.

+Life

 Lipton was born in the Bronx, New York, to Belarusian Jewish immigrants Max Lipschitz, a hosier manufacturer from Slutsk, and Alice "Gussie" Goldfarb from Brest.
-The family changed their surname to Lipton in the 1930s.

 He graduated from Harvard Law School in 1934.
 He was general counsel and director of National General Corporation.

-He married Rita Benson in 1941.
+He married Rita Benson (born Rosenberg) in 1941.
 He was the father of actress Peggy Lipton and grandfather of actresses Rashida Jones and Kidada Jones.